openshift/assisted-service/docs/Kube-API.md

 ### [NMStateConfig](https://github.com/openshift/assisted-service/blob/master/internal/controller/api/v1beta1/nmstate_config_types.go)
 The NMStateConfig contains network configuration that will applied on the hosts.
 See NMState repository [here](https://github.com/nmstate/nmstate).

+To link between an InfraEnv to NMState (either one or more):

+- InfraEnv CR: add a label to nmStateConfigLabelSelector with a user defined name and value.
+- NMState CR: Specify the same label + value in Object metadata.

+Upon InfraEnv creation, the InfraEnv controller will search by label+value for matching NMState resources and construct a config to be sent as StaticNetworkConfig as a part of ImageCreateParams.
+The backend does all validations, and currently, there is no handling of configuration conflicts (e.g., two nmstate resources using the same MAC address).

+The InfraEnv controller will watch for NMState config creation/changes and search for corresponding InfraEnv resources to reconcile since we need to regenerate the image for those.

 ### [Agent](https://github.com/openshift/assisted-service/blob/master/internal/controller/api/v1beta1/agent_types.go)
 The Agent CRD represents a Host that boot from an ISO and registered to a cluster.